About the Program

 A full-time student may complete the degree within two years; however, many persons prefer part-time study while fully employed.
 Summer courses and evening classes help facilitate part-time study.

-- Theological Core Courses: 20 semester hours in biblical studies, systematic theology, church history, person in ministry, spirituality, denominational identity
+- Theological Core Courses: 25 semester hours in biblical studies, theology, church history, person in ministry, spirituality, denominational identity

-- Elective Courses: 16 semester hours of self-selected courses of interest
+- Elective Courses: 13 semester hours in self-selected courses

-Graduates of the Master of Arts in Christian Education degree program at Trinity Lutheran Seminary should be able to:
+For the sake of the mission of the church, graduates of the Master of Arts in Christian Education degree program at Trinity Lutheran Seminary are able to:

-- Think and act biblically and theologically, using the resources of scripture and the church’s tradition
+- Use appropriately the resources of scripture and the church’s historical and theological tradition

 - Read and interpret critically and accurately contexts of mission and ministry

-- Articulate a vision for educational ministry that is appropriate to the mission of particular congregations and faithful to the gospel
+- Articulate a vision for educational ministry appropriate to the mission of the church

-A minimum of 200 hours of supervised field experience completed in consultation with the program director.
-While most field experience is done in congregations, some may be accomplished in agencies or other relevant settings.
-The aim is to engage in ministry practice within the framework of academic study and theological reflection.
+A minimum of 200 hours of supervised contextual education will be completed in consultation with the Contextual Education Office.
+This will be done while taking the Leadership in Context seminar for 3 semester hours of credit.
+The aim is for students to engage in the practice of ministry within the framework of academic study and theological reflection.